opf/openproject/docs/user-guide/work-packages/set-change-dates/README.md

 A more intuitive way to select start and end dates is to simply click on two different dates in the mini calendars below.
 Two calendar months are displayed for better visibility.

 Start by clicking on a start date.
 This will enter the selected date as the start date, mark it with a dark color on the mini calendar below and move the focus to the finish date field.
-Hovering on different finish dates will give you a preview of the date range for the work packakge if you click this second date.
+Hovering on different finish dates will give you a preview of the date range for the work package if you click this second date.
 Once you have decided on a finish date, click on it.
 This will enter the finish date in the date field and mark that date with another dark color.
 The dates in between will be highlighted with a lighter colour.

 To confirm the selected dates, click on the **Save** button.
 The green message on top of the work package indicates a successful update.